madeline-stevens/musicmood/README.md

     "available_markets": [
 ```

-3. GET THE ENERGY AND VALENCE OF A EACH TRACK with TRACK ID:
+3. GET THE ENERGY AND VALENCE OF A EACH TRACK with TRACK ID: CAN GET THIS WITH ENDPOINT #1 IT TURNS OUT!!!!!!!!!!

 API endpoint:
 GET https://api.spotify.com/v1/audio-features/{id}